Gin-Quin/Fa/documentation/collections/sets.md

 ## Custom comparison function

 You can provide a custom comparison function to the set.
-This is useful when you want to store objects that have unique fields (like an id):
+This is useful when you want to store objects that have unique fields (like an ID):

 ```ts
 type User = {